Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/gitlab_ci_demo.md

 Information needed:

-- Go to fresh [automation lecture repository](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering/automation-lecture) on our GitLab instance.
+- Go to [automation lecture repository](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering/automation-lecture) on our GitLab instance.
 - Show that there are currently pipelines with the label "stuck".
 I have added the repository which contains a valid GitLab CI/CD configuration while there are/were no runners assigned.
+If the pipelines failed, they are not labeled as "stuck".
+In this case one can restart the pipeline manually (without any active runner) to get he pipeline back into the "stuck" status.
 - GitLab instance URL.
 In our case <https://gitlab-sim.informatik.uni-stuttgart.de>
 - There exist different executors
     - We use `docker` executor.
-This makes it obligatory to specify a default image which can be overwritten in the configuration file of the pipeline.
+This makes it obligatory to specify a default Docker to use.
+This image will be used for pipelines that do not specify any Docker image themselves.
+The image can be overwritten in the configuration file of the pipeline.
 - Find **registration token of repository**

   ```text